THESE TERMS WILL BE USED INTERCHANGEABLY THROUGH THIS TEXT

 True atypical Addison's disease can be distinguished from overuse of medication by a plasma ACTH level (very high in atypical Addison's disease and very low with medication overuse).
 This is not simply of academic interest.
 The patient with secondary Addison's disease is never going to progress to typical Addison's disease and does not require long term periodic monitoring of electrolytes.

 |Secondary Addison's disease usually from

 Extended corticosteroid use is not the only way to get secondary Addison's disease.
 Some dogs have pituitary glands that naturally secrete inadequate ACTH.
 ACTH is the hormone that tells the adrenal gland to produce and release its glucocorticoids.
 The pituitary may be diseased and unable to produce ACTH.
 When a patient appears to have the atypical form of Addison's disease, an ACTH level may be recommended to distinguish atypical from secondary Addison's disease.

 Dog breeds originating in the Pacific Rim, such as the Akita and Shiba inu, commonly have elevated potassium levels on blood tests.
 This can be very confusing when a patient has symptoms that suggest Addison's disease.
 These patients will have normal ACTH Stimulation test results if they do not have Addison's disease.

 Newsgroups for owners of pets with Addison’s disease are available.
-Here are two.
+Here are some resources.
 Click to subscribe: